-Subject Code 2MBA06 CIE Marks : 50 Credits (Lecture Hrs/week) 4.5 SEE Marks: 100 Total no. of Lecture Hrs 52 Exam Duration : 03 Hours
+Subject Code 2MBA06 CIE Marks : 50 Credits (Lecture Hrs/week) 4.5 SEE Marks : 100 Total no. of Lecture Hrs 52 Exam Duration : 03 Hours

-- To provide basic understanding of Quantitative techniques and equip the students with the various linear programming models. - To facilitate the students to find out optimal solution for transportation and assignment problems. - To empower with the knowledge of network analysis. - To demonstrate the queuing model and simulation - To equip with the skills of decision making.
+- To provide basic understanding of Quantitative techniques and equip the students with the various linear programming models. - To facilitate the students to find out optimal solution for transportation and assignment problems. - To empower with the knowledge of network analysis. - To illustrate the game theory and simulation - To equip with the skills of decision making.